BladeReaver/BladeReaver.github.io/docs/blogs/ci-cd/ci-cd-pipeline.md

 The examples that I have seen which are being called a CI/CD pipeline fall into three categories, and I would qualify them differently, also I would state each one further in the list is a more mature version of the previous one.

 - Deployment pipeline
 - CI/CD(eployment) pipeline
 - CI/CD(elivery) pipeline

 !!!
-Following is purely my vision about pipelines and CI/CD, if you have a different vision it could be correct or even
+Info
-    better than mine.
+    Following is purely my vision about pipelines and CI/CD, if you have a different vision it could be correct or even better than mine.
 If you want to start a discussion you can contact me, I'm always open for good discussions.

 ### Deployment pipeline